My work explores key climatic events, human impact on the environment, and calls on the population to act in the fight against climate change.

 Visual artist Julien Perreault grew up in Le Bic, a small village bordered by the St. Lawrence River and its islands, a few hundred kilometers from the Capitale-Nationale.

-He learned abstract painting on his own, lulled by the artistic influences of his aunt, the Quebecoise painter and photographer Céline Côté, then developed his skills with the help of his friend and mentor, Moroccan painter Hayat-Sami.
+He learned abstract painting on his own, lulled by the artistic influences of his aunt, the Quebecoise painter and photographer Céline Côté, then developed his skills with the help of his mentor, Moroccan painter Hayat-Sami.

 He was fascinated by the work of Marcel Barbeau, the surrealist representations of the human body by Steve Otis, as well as the resonance of industrial architecture in the works of Marc Gosselin.